cdklabs/construct-hub/README.md

 #### Discovery Canary

-Configuring the discovery probe will validate that your instance of Construct Hub is able to detect and process newly published packages within a predefined SLA period.
+Configuring the discovery probe will provision a Lambda Function that will validate your instance of Construct Hub is able to detect and process newly published packages within a predefined SLA period.
 It does this by publishing a new package and making sure the expected package page of the hub contains the correct content.